2016 VR Comparison Guide

 Sony's godawful PS Move controllers ring up for around $50 for the pair, but do yourself a favor and avoid them like the plague.
-The excellent Oculus Touch is up for pre-order now for $199, while the Vive's also-great motion controls have been bundled with the headset since its April launch.
+The excellent Oculus Touch costs $199, while the Vive's high-quality motion controls have been bundled with the headset since its April launch.

 PSVR and Oculus both use camera-based sensors to track your headset and controllers, though the Rift's camera system is far superior.
 The Rift itself includes one sensor, Oculus Touch includes a second, and you can optionally buy a third one to move it into true 360-degree tracking (read on).